christophevg/canvas-writer/README.md

 Using CanvasWriter you can record and replay things you draw on an HTML5 Canvas element.
 It's completely self-contained and doesn't use any external libraries.

-> All examples are published as working demos at [https://christophevg.github.io/canvas-writer](https://christophevg.github.io/canvas-writer)
+> The docs/ folder is published  [https://christophevg.github.io/canvas-writer](https://christophevg.github.io/canvas-writer)

 ## Record & Play